 "That policy will be discussed by the Phoenix City Council this fall through a series of work study sessions that I am calling," Gallego wrote.

-A description of the committee on the city of Phoenix's website notes that the committee's purpose is to review past and current recommendations made to the Phoenix City Council and the Phoenix Police Department that could strengthen police-community relations.
+website notes that the committee's purpose is to review past and current recommendations made to the Phoenix City Council and the Phoenix Police Department that could strengthen police-community relations.
 The committee will provide monthly reports to the city council and will "sunset in June of 2020 with a final report."

 Yet Gallego's decision to allow each council member to select their own committee member for her to appoint, instead of appointing all the members herself, has predictably led to a committee that includes members who have little interest in reforming the police department.